arnaldo07/technical-test/README.md

 # Setup
-Go to secret.properties and add your MAPS_API_KEY
+Create secret.properties in the project root and add your MAPS_API_KEY

 # Architecture
 The application follows a clean architecture: